How To Get Rid of Fruit Flies Quickly

 • Store fruit in airtight containers.
 This will prevent fruit flies from accessing the fruit and laying their eggs.

 • Keep your trash cans clean and covered.
-Fruit flies can breed in trash cans, so keeping them clean and covered is important to prevent this.
+Fruit flies can breed in trash cans, so it’s important to keep them clean and covered to prevent this.

 • Rinse out your fruit and vegetable brushes after each use.
 Fruit flies can also be attracted to food particles left on fruit and vegetable brushes.

 • Clean your kitchen sink regularly.
-Fruit flies can breed in drains, so cleaning your kitchen sink regularly is important to prevent this.
+Fruit flies can breed in drains, so it’s important to clean your kitchen sink regularly to prevent this.

-• Fix any leaks in your pipes.
-Leaks in your pipes can provide a source of moisture for fruit flies, so fixing any leaks as soon as possible is essential.
+• Fix any leaks in your pipes as soon as possible.
+Leaks in your pipes can provide a source of moisture for fruit flies, so it’s essential to fix any leaks as soon as possible.

 • Don’t leave ripe fruit out on the counter.
-Fruit flies are attracted to ripe fruit, so storing it in the fridge or a sealed container is best.
+Fruit flies are attracted to ripe fruit, so it’s best to store it in the fridge or a sealed container.

 • Empty your garbage cans regularly.
-Fruit flies can breed in garbage cans, so emptying them regularly is important to prevent this.
+Fruit flies can breed in garbage cans, so it’s important to empty them regularly to prevent this.

 • Clean up spills immediately.
-Fruit flies can be attracted to spills, so cleaning them up immediately is important to prevent this.
+Fruit flies can be attracted to spills, so it’s important to clean them up immediately to prevent this.

 • Keep your drains clean.
-Fruit flies can breed in drains, so keeping them clean is important by pouring a cup of baking soda down the drain, followed by a cup of vinegar.
+Fruit flies can breed in drains, so it’s important to keep them clean.
+Pour a cup of baking soda down the drain, followed by a cup of vinegar.
 Let the mixture fizz for 30 minutes, then flush it with hot water.

 • Use a fruit fly trap.
 There are many different types of fruit fly traps available.
 You can buy them at most grocery stores or make your own.